 That question is best answered in 2 parts, which will be covered in this article:

 - What do you need to build a landing page?

 - How do you make your landing pages successful?

 What do you need to build a landing page?

 A landing page is a stand-alone web page created about a specific topic.
 The goal of a landing page is to convert visitors into leads by funneling traffic toward a call to action.

 Landing pages got their name because traffic comes to them from other online destinations (like Facebook Ads, Google Ads, email marketing, or other marketing channels), and the visitor “lands” on this page.

 Unlike a normal web page, a landing page usually has no website navigation – and directs people toward one possible action.
 By clearing out everything except the call to action (and copy leading up to it), landing pages reduce the chances of your reader getting distracted.

 The process of creating a landing page looks like this:

-	- Create a landing page (using a landing page builder like Unbounce or the ActiveCampaign form builder)
+- Create a landing page (using landing page builders like ActiveCampaign Pages or Unbounce)